 If you mingle your GSD with people and animals (especially other dogs) often, your GSD will have a better idea of what is not acceptable behavior or a threat when it does arise.

 GSDs are naturally wary of and aloof around strangers, so don’t be alarmed if your GSD isn’t as warm and friendly to people it doesn’t know like a Golden Retriever or Labrador for example.

-2) Desensitize, Counter-Conditioning and Rewarding Confidence Positively
+3) Desensitize, Counter-Conditioning and Rewarding Confidence Positively

-If, for example, your German Shepherd is scared of the sound of the garbage/trash truck makes when it comes to empty your bins, you should start by playing the noise of a garbage truck to your GSD for 2-5 minutes daily.
+If, for example, your German Shepherd is scared of the sound of the garbage/trash truck makes when it comes to empty your bins, you might start by playing the noise of a garbage truck to your GSD for 2-5 minutes daily.

 Your German Shepherd will ideally become more comfortable with the noise as it hears it more regularly.